Brennan-Clinch/Project2/World Analysis.md

 ![](WORLDA~1/unnamed-chunk-10-1.png)<!-- -->

+From the boxplots, it does appear that each boxplot is a little bit symmetrical in distribution by looking at the box part with q1, median, and q3, but it does appear that it may be a bit skewed since we have many outlying values.
+We can also clearly see that few had the biggest average word length since it has the highest mean and maximum.

-Finally, we’ll explore the title polarity vs. the share category.
+Finally, we’ll explore the title polarity vs. the share category using a histogram.

 ``` r
 g<-ggplot(data=trainData,aes(title_sentiment_polarity,color=title_sentiment_polarity))